 Table of Contents

-Long-term disability insurance is a policy that helps supplement an estimated 60% of your regular income after a qualifying medical condition prevents you from working for an extended period of time.1 Typically, short-term disability coverage is for medical conditions that keep you out of work for up to a year, while long-term disability helps cover time beyond that.
+Long-term disability insurance is a policy that helps supplement a percentage of your regular income after a qualifying medical condition prevents you from working for an extended period of time.1 Typically, short-term disability coverage is for medical conditions that keep you out of work for up to a year, while long-term disability helps cover time beyond that.

-In either case, you will need to wait through an elimination period, which is the time you must wait before the insurer will pay benefits.
+In either case, you may need to meet your policy's elimination period, which is the amount of time that must pass before benefits may be payable.

 Otherwise, long-term disability works like any other insurance policy:

-This regular benefit can help you meet your living expenses while you recover, while health insurance and supplemental policies (insurance that offers additional coverage for expenses your primary insurance doesn’t cover), like hospital insurance, may help reduce your out-of-pocket medical costs.
+These payments can help you cover some of your living expenses while you recover, while health insurance and supplemental policies (insurance that offers additional coverage for expenses your primary insurance doesn’t cover), like hospital insurance, may help reduce your out-of-pocket medical costs.

 Qualifying conditions for long-term disability insurance vary between policies and insurers.
-Usually, long-term disability does not cover pre-existing conditions, but that will not necessarily disqualify you from applying for a policy.2 That pre-existing condition just won’t be covered by the policy.
+Usually, long-term disability does not cover pre-existing conditions, but that will not necessarily disqualify you from applying for a policy.3 That condition may not be covered under the policy, depending on plan terms.

-Generally, some medical conditions that qualify for long-term disability include:1,2
+Examples of conditions that may qualify for long-term disability include:1,3

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.